3d-paws/3D-PAWS-Raspberry-Pi/README.md

 1. Run a software update (as shown above).

-2. Open the command line and type
+2. Check if the sensor is connected.
+Open the command line and type
 ```bash
 i2cdetect -y 0
 ```